bakame-php/http-structured-fields/docs/item.md

 To instantiate the class you are required to use the `ByteSequence::fromDecoded` or `ByteSequence::fromEncoded` named constructors.
-The class also exposes the complementary public methods `ByteSequence::decoded`, `ByteSequence::encoded`  to enable its textual representation.
+The class also exposes the complementary public methods `ByteSequence::decoded`, `ByteSequence::encoded` to enable the correct textual representation.

 ## Usages

-Items can be associated with an ordered maps of key-value pairs also known as parameters, where the keys are strings and the value are bare items.
+Items can be associated with parameters that are an ordered maps of key-value pairs where the keys are strings and the value are bare items.
 Their public API is covered in the [ordered maps section](ordered-maps.md].

 **An item without any parameter associated to it is said to be a bare item.**
+**Exception will be thrown when trying to access or serialize a parameter object containing non-bare items.**

 ```php
 use Bakame\Http\StructuredFields;